bhrama-br/spacecrypto-bombcrypto-bot/README.md

 - Você pode configurar a velocidade com que o mouse se move na tela antes da realização do click.
   > O valor deve ser de: `0.1` a `1`

+# How to works?
+The bot doesn't change any of the game's source code, it just takes a screenshot of the game's screen to find the buttons and simulates mouse movements.

+#  Adjusting the bot

+**Why some adjustments might be necessary?**

+The bot uses image recognition to make decisions and move the mouse and click in the right places.
+It accomplishes this by comparing an example image with a screenshot of the computer/laptop screen.
+This method is subject to inconsistencies due to differences in your screen resolution and how the game is rendered on your computer.
+It's likely that the bot doesn't work 100% on the first run, and you need to make some adjustments to the config file.

+# Image Replacement
+The images were taken on my computer with a resolution of 1920x1080.
+To replace an image that is not being recognized correctly, just find the corresponding image in the "targets" folder for BombCrypto and "img_compare" for SpaceCrypto, take a screenshot of the same area and replace the previous image.
+It is important that the replacement has the same name, including the .png extension.